-- clock A TunableClock object representing that will be adjusted to match the Wall Clock. - repeatSecs (float) The rate at which Wall Clock protocol requests are to be sent (in seconds). - timeoutSecs (float) The timeout on waiting for responses to requests (in seconds). - localMaxFreqErrorPpm (float) The maximum frequency error of the local oscillator that underpins the clock object provided (in ppm).
+- clock A Correlated object representing that will be adjusted to match the Wall Clock. - repeatSecs (float) The rate at which Wall Clock protocol requests are to be sent (in seconds). - timeoutSecs (float) The timeout on waiting for responses to requests (in seconds). - localMaxFreqErrorPpm Optional.
+Override using the getRootMaxFreqError() of the clock as the max freq error of the local clock, and instead use this value.
+It is the clock maximum frequency error in parts-per-million getCurrentDispersion()

-getCurrentDispersion()